How to Remove Limescale from Toilet Bowl

-If you don’t want to spend too much time on removing limescale residue from your toilet, put your Cola back in the fridge and call eMop.
+If you don’t want to spend too much time on removing limescale residue from your toilet, put your Cola back in the fridge and call eMop domestic cleaners.
 Our specialists will provide you with a quality professional cleaning service and share their top tips on how to keep your bathroom clean and fresh.

 How to clean limescale